robertmaxwilliams/max-website/bio.md

 useful for others.
 A lot of work is wasted doing the same tasks over and over again.
 Almost all software I used in the bioinformatics world was hacky and under-documented.

+At PNNL, I also got to write useful software in a self-directed way to solve some nebulous research task.
+This was difficult in a good way, and is something I could see myself doing as a career.
+Also, the work environment was very healthy, encouraging steady progress and goals, not the burnout cycle of some (__cough__ Google __cough cough__ Microsoft) software dev shops.
+Overall, being a non-academic researcher felt like a good fit for me, especially the practical focus of the work.

 My dream is to do actual good for the AI safety community, but it's such a turbulent field and can be hard to tell what skills will be useful.
 Will being a better programmer make me more useful, or is general programming skill too general to be genuinely useful?
 Worse still, my experience with